frederic-perez/AmE-dictionary/data/idioms.md

 __a breath of fresh air__
 __a catch__ __1__ A spectacular find, as in dating or marriage. __2__ A golden discovery, as in a bargain or business deal.
 __a cry for help__
+__a cut above the rest__ Better in quality than most others. _This new restaurant is a cut above the rest._
+__a cut below__ Of lower quality than or inferior to someone or something else, especially that of the expected norm. _This waiter is really a cut below what I would expect from this restaurant._
 __a different ball game__
 __a dime a dozen__ Ubiquitous; so abundant or common as to hold little or no value. _In Los Angeles, waiters trying to become famous actors are a dime a dozen._
 __a drop in the bucket__ :two: A very small amount when compared to something else.